themeum/tutor-lms-elementor-addons/readme.txt

 = Do I need the Pro version of Tutor LMS to use this plugin? = No, the free version is enough to use this integration.

+=Where can I get support?=
+You can get support by posting your issues on the support section of this plugin or use the [contact form on our website](https://www.themeum.com/contact-us/).

+=Is this plugin free?=
+Yes!
+This plugin is absolutely free.
+However, the plugin requires Tutor LMS and Elementor to function.
+Without Tutor LMS and Elementor, this plugin is useless.

 = Can I use this with my theme? =
 We have tested the compatibility with Twenty Nineteen, Elementor Hello, and Astra.
 If you find a conflict or problem in your theme, please post on the support section of this plugin.